An Improved Bound for Weak Epsilon-Nets in the Plane: Introduction

 Informally, the cardinality of the smallest possible $\eps$-net for the range set $\K$ determines the integrality gap of the corresponding transversal problem -- the ratio between (1) the size of the smallest possible transversal $Q$ to $\K$ and (2) the weight of the ``lightest" possible fractional transversal to $\K$ \cite{AlonKleitman,AlonKalai,Even}.

-Haussler and Welzl \cite{HW87} proved the existence of strong $\eps$-nets of cardinality $O\left(\frac{1}{\eps}\log\frac{1}{\eps}\right)$ for families of simply-shaped, or semi-algebraic geometric ranges in $d$-space, for a fixed $d>0$ (e.g., boxes, spheres, halfspaces, simplices), by observing that their induced hypergraphs have a bounded Vapnik-Chervonenkis dimension (so called {\it VC-dimension}).
-While the bound is generally tight for a fixed VC-dimension \cite{KPW90}, better constructions are known for several special families of ranges, including tight bounds for discs in $\reals^2$, halfplanes in $\reals^2$ and halfspaces in $\reals^3$ \cite{ClaVar,KPW90,MSW90}, and rectangles in $\reals^2$ and boxes in $\reals^3$ \cite{NetsRectangles,PachTardos}.
+Haussler and Welzl \cite{HW87} proved in 1986 the existence of strong $\eps$-nets of cardinality $O\left(\frac{1}{\eps}\log\frac{1}{\eps}\right)$ for families of so called semi-algebraic ranges of bounded description complexity in $d$-space\footnote{Namely, each of these sets is the locus of all the points that satisfy a given Boolean combination of a bounded number of algebraic equalities and inequalities of bounded degree in the Euclidean coordinates $x_1,\ldots,x_d$ \cite{SemiAlgebraic}.}, for a fixed $d>0$ (e.g., lines, boxes, spheres, halfspaces, or simplices), by observing that their induced hypergraphs have a bounded Vapnik-Chervonenkis dimension (so called {\it VC-dimension}).\footnote{The constant hidden within the $O(\cdot)$-notation is specific to the family of geometric ranges under consideration, and is proportional to the VC-dimension of the induced hypergraph.} While the bound is generally tight for set systems with a bounded VC-dimension \cite{KPW90}, better constructions are known for several special families of geometric ranges, including tight bounds for discs in $\reals^2$, halfplanes in $\reals^2$ and halfspaces in $\reals^3$ \cite{ClaVar,KPW90,MSW90}, and rectangles in $\reals^2$ and boxes in $\reals^3$ \cite{NetsRectangles,PachTardos}.
 We refer the reader to a recent state-of-the-art survey \cite{HandbookNets} for the best known bounds.

+In particular, it had long been conjectured that all the ``natural" geometric instances, that involve simply-shaped geometric ranges in a fixed-dimensional Euclidean space $\reals^d$, admit a strong $\eps$-net of cardinality $O(1/\eps)$ (where the constant of proportionality depends on the VC-dimension).
+The conjecture was refuted in 2010 by Alon \cite{Alon} who used a density version of Hales-Jewett Theorem \cite{HJ} to show that some families of geometric ranges (e.g., lines in the Euclidean plane) require an $\eps$-net whose cardinality is larger than $O(1/\eps)$.
+Pach and Tardos \cite{PachTardos} subsequently demonstrated that the multiplicative term $\Theta\left(\log 1/\eps\right)$ is necessary for strong $\eps$-nets with respect to halfspace ranges in dimension higher than $3$.